NikolayOskolkov/Physalia_EnvMetagenomics_2025/exercises.md

 wget https://diabimmune.broadinstitute.org/diabimmune/data/16/G69146_pe_2.fastq.gz
 ```

 However in this course the data have been already downloaded for you and placed in the "Share" folder.
 Copy the raw sequencing data to your own `01_DATA` folder.
-Also copy the file `SAMPLES.txt`, which will be useful for running `for loop` and etc.
+Also copy the file `SAMPLES.txt`, which will be useful for running `for` loop on all the samples.

 ```bash